rigao-alexandre/moodle-quizaccess_failgrade/README.md

 attempt can still be started even though a previous attempt is still awaiting a human grade.

-**Status:** a fix that blocks new attempts while a previous one is pending manual grading is in progress, but is **not part of this release** - track progress via the GitHub issues.
+**Status:** a fix that blocks new attempts while a previous one is pending manual grading is in progress - track progress via the GitHub issues.

 ## Requirements